FortiGuard Labs Threat Research Report

 At the SecureWV 2019 Cybersecurity Conference, held in Charleston, West Virginia, Peixue and I presented our talk “Dissecting Tor Bridges and Pluggable Transport.”
 We are now sharing more details of this research, with our analysis being posted in two blogs.
-In this first blog, I will explain how I found built-in Tor bridges and how Tor browser works with Bridge enabled using reverse engineering.
+In part one of this two-part series, we’ll use reverse engineering to explain how to find built-in Tor bridges and how Tor browser works with Bridge enabled.

 Tor Browser is a tool that provides anonymous Internet connectivity combined with layers of encryption through the Tor network.
 When users explore websites using Tor Browser, their real IP address is hidden by the Tor network so that the destination website never knows what the true source IP address is.
 Users can also set up their own website in the Tor network with a domain name ending with “.onion”.
 That way, only Tor Browser can access it and nobody knows what its real IP address is.
 It’s one of the reasons why ransomware criminals require victims to access the payment page on a .onion website through Tor Browser.
 The Tor project team is aware of this practice because the Tor project blog clearly states that “Tor is misused by criminals.”

-The bridge information is defined in the profile file of Firefox, so you can display it by entering “about:config” in the address bar of Tor Browser, as shown in Figure 1.
+The Tor Network consists of two kinds of relay nodes: normal relay nodes and bridge relay nodes.
+The normal relay nodes are listed in the main Tor directory, and the connections to them can be easily identified and blocked by censors.
+The Tor bridge information is defined in the profile file of Firefox, so you can display it by entering “about:config” in the address bar of Tor Browser, as shown in Figure 1.

 However, the bridge relay nodes are not listed in the main Tor directory, which means that connections to them can’t be easily blocked by censors.
 In this blog I will be discussing how to find these bridges and relay nodes using functions built into Tor Browser.

-This analysis is done on the following platform, as well as the following Tor Browser version and extensions:
+This analysis was done on the following platform, as well as the following Tor Browser version and extensions:

 Figure 2 shows the version information of Tor Browser that I worked on.